-Only full-time students may reside in campus housing.
-Any student registering or dropping below full-time status must request approval to remain in the residence halls from the Office of Residence Life and may be subject to contract cancellation and removal from the residence hall.
+Only enrolled full-time students may reside in campus housing.
+Any student registering or dropping below full-time status must request approval to remain in the residence halls from the Office of Residence Life and may be subject to agreement cancellation and removal from the residence hall.
 If you have any questions regarding the Campus Living Policies, please contact the Office of Residence Life at email@example.com or (813) 253-6239.

 The $200 housing application fee is required along with the $300 Admissions deposit to gain access to the housing application.
 A few days after making the housing deposit, students will receive their Spartan Domain information needed to access the housing application in Residence by Symplicity.
 Residence hall space is limited.
 Housing application, roommate request and special medical needs documentation are due by May 1 for the fall semester and Oct.
 1 for the spring semester.
 After the student receives a room key, the application fee will be held as a damage deposit, and the $200 balance must be maintained until the student leaves University housing permanently.

 Each student signs a housing agreement for the entire academic year (fall and spring semesters).
 The housing agreement contains essential information including terms, conditions, responsibilities, conditions for release from the agreement and University regulations.
-Since the housing agreement is a legal and binding document, all students, parents and guardians are encouraged to read the document carefully before signing it.
+Since the housing agreement is a legal and binding document, all students, parents, and guardians are encouraged to read the document carefully before signing it.

 A continuing student who notifies us by June 1 in writing shall be released from this agreement.
 A continuing student may not be released from this agreement after June 1 to move off campus.
-Continuing students who are not registered as full-time students by June 1 will be removed from their housing assignments and placed on wait lists once they re-register.
+Continuing students who are not registered as full-time students by June 1 may be removed from their housing assignments and placed on wait lists once they re-register.

 The housing agreement terminates 24 hours after the student’s last class/exam or at the end of the spring semester of that academic year (whichever is first), or upon withdrawal from the University.
 The student shall be granted release from the housing agreement within the sole discretion of the University during the academic year if: (a) student graduates from the University, (b) student withdraws from the University or (c) student receives academic suspension.

 A student officially released from the housing agreement in writing for one of the aforementioned reasons will be refunded pro-rated weekly housing and meal plan charges calculated from the week following notification.
 A student desiring to be released from the housing agreement once the academic year has begun for any reason other than the aforementioned must initiate an appeal to the Office of Residence Life.
 Any student who leaves the residence halls during the contract period without official, written release from the director of Residence Life will continue to be billed for the charges during the contract period.

-If a student exhibits inappropriate behavior according to University standards or constitutes a detriment to orderly community living, the associate dean of students or designee may within their sole discretion change the room assignment or cancel the housing agreement immediately without refund.
-A student whose housing agreement is cancelled or suspended or who is expelled from the University for disciplinary reasons will forfeit the semester’s room charges.
+If a student exhibits inappropriate behavior according to University standards or constitutes a detriment to orderly community living, the associate dean of students or designee may within his/her sole discretion change the room assignment or cancel this agreement immediately without refund.
+Residential students who fail to abide by the Campus Living Policies and Housing Agreement may be referred to the Office of Student Conduct who will determine potential violations of the Campus Living Policies and/or Student Code of Conduct and if found responsible for violations any applicable sanctions which may include a housing reassignment or termination of residency.
+A student whose housing agreement is cancelled or who is suspended or who is expelled from the University for disciplinary reasons may forfeit the semester’s room charges.

 Any student who withdraws from the University must cease use of the University’s dining facilities and vacate the assigned residential room within 24 hours or be held liable for room and/or board charges beyond the last date of attendance and be subject to removal.

 When moving out of a residence hall or when changing rooms, a student has two options for checking out.

 Students will be required to return their keys to the Office of Residence Life before they leave campus.
 A charge will be levied for lost or stolen keys.
-Lock changes cost $100 plus $15 per replacement key.
+Lock changes are $100 plus $15 per replacement key.
 Rooms are to be kept clean and orderly at all times and must be clean upon departure.

+All students are required to set up and utilize their University email account.
 Students are responsible for information sent through University email and University mailbox and should check all forms of communication on a daily basis.
 The Office of Residence Life will communicate with students via a student’s University email account.
-All students are required to set up and utilize their University email account.

 All individuals entering residential facilities must provide proper identification.
 All individuals must enter and exit the residence halls through designated entry doorways.
 Entry or exit through windows, loading docks, exit-only doors or unauthorized areas is prohibited.

-- No items inside a student room, suite, apartment or common space shall obstruct the doorway or impede entering or exiting the room.
-A clear view from the doorway into the room, suite, apartment or common space is required.
-No items are permitted to block clear view into or out of a room, suite, apartment or common space.
+- No items inside a student room, suite, apartment, or common space shall obstruct the doorway or impede entering or exiting the room.
+A clear view from the doorway into the room, suite, apartment, or common space is required.
+No items are permitted to block clear view into or out of a room, suite, apartment, or common space.

 Guests and visitors in the residence halls are not a right but a privilege granted with the agreement of the roommate(s).
 Guests and visitors are not allowed in a room unless all occupants of that room are in agreement.
 All guests and visitors are subject to University regulations and residence hall policies.